minswap/sdk/docs/database-indexer.md

         })
     ))
     ```

+### Minswap Indexer Extensibility
+Currently, the Minswap Indexer is designed specifically to listen to and process transactions related to Minswap's Liquidity Pools.
+However, if your business logic requires more complex data retrieval or processing beyond liquidity pool transactions, the Minswap Indexer can be extended to suit your needs.

+To achieve this, you can modify the [handleBlock](../src/syncer/syncer.ts#L100) function.
+This function is responsible for processing each block and extracting the relevant transactions.
+By extending this function, you can listen to and handle other types of transactions or blockchain events that are important to your application.

+**Extending the handleBlock Function**

+The handleBlock function is at the core of the indexer's event handling process.
+It currently focuses on transactions involving Minswap's Liquidity Pools, but you can modify it to:
+- Process additional types of smart contract interactions.
+- Extract and store data from non-liquidity pool transactions.
+- Retrieve custom blockchain events that align with your specific use case.

 ## Conclusion
 The Minswap Database Indexer is an essential tool for tracking and retrieving real-time liquidity pool data from the Cardano Blockchain.
 By using Ogmios to listen to blockchain events and storing the normalized data in a PostgreSQL database, the indexer ensures accurate and up-to-date information.